 Things to Note about Path 1

 - What About Collections?

 Any normal collections, the ones you drag and drop photos into, and their contents will be copied over as Albums.
-Keep in mind that in ON1 Photo RAW, all of the Albums live at the same level.
-If you have used collection sets, the name of the collection set will be prepended to the album name.
-Unfortunately Smart Collections will not be migrated, but you can create Smart Albums later on which are similar.
+If you have used collection sets, their organization will be maintained as well.
+Unfortunately Smart Collections will not be migrated, but you can create Smart Albums later, which are similar.

 - What About My Edits from Lightroom?